veeso-dev/blog.veeso.dev/src/blog/post-15/index-en.md

 - You can now deselect all the selected entries in the explorer with `ALT+A`
 - Fixed an issue where `@` wasn't allowed in the username when passing the remote argument to the CLI args.

+### Dropped support for RPM

+Sigh, I had to.

+Unfortunately since the first of July 2024, it's impossible to use the centos 7, or any other centos image, I used to build the RPM package.

+There is fedora, but unfortunately I'm unable to make it work.
+I've opened an [issue to track this](https://github.com/veeso/termscp/issues/269), but don't expect to see it fixed soon.
+If you manage to build on fedora, please submit a PR.

+---

 I hope you enjoy using termscp, and if you encounter any issue, don't hesitate to report an issue on [github](https://github.com/veeso/termscp).